jdx/mise/README.md

 # (note: this isn't currently implemented but there are plans to add it: https://github.com/jdxcode/rtx/issues/128)
 plugin_autoupdate_last_check_duration = 10080 # (one week) set to 0 to disable updates

+jobs = 4 # number of plugins or runtimes to install in parallel.
+The default is `4`.

 verbose = false # see explanation under `RTX_VERBOSE`

 [alias.nodejs]